 With spring comes a task that many seniors want to avoid because it can be a draining and taxing task for your older loved one.
 While many seniors think of it as an opportunity to clean, de-clutter or downsize, we want to make sure their home is safe as well.
 Finding the perfect balance of care in senior living helps your loved one take advantage of their spring cleaning tradition.

-At Brickmont Assisted Living, we believe in providing compassionate care and personalized assistance to seniors.
+At Brickmont Assisted Living, with senior living communities throughout Atlanta, Georgia, we believe in providing compassionate care and personalized assistance to seniors.
 We help them create a conducive and safe place so that they can love where they live and live where they’re loved.

 Here are our top five spring cleaning tips for seniors!